Purpose and commitments

 No company can develop without the trust of its customers.
 Orano must continue to meet the needs of its customers, present and future, with innovative products and services, while at the same time responding to society's expectations in relation to the environment and health.

-Our 2023 results
+Our 2024 results

 • Top 3 in our businesses

-• Launch of a new industrial pilot to recycle electric vehicle batteries
+• Launch of a new industrial pilot to Recycle electric vehicle batteries

-• 120 million euros invested in R&D, out of which 92% towards low carbon activities
+• 172 million euros invested in R&D, out of which 92% towards low carbon activities

-• 900 recognized experts and specialists
+• 880 recognized experts and specialists

-Our 2025 targets
+Our 2030 targets

 Tricastin

-Operate efficiently and reduce our footprint
+Operate efficiently

 Orano is convinced that there cannot be sustainable economic performance and profitability without a reduction in its environmental footprint.

-Our 2023 results
+Our 2024 results

 • Renewed, efficient and competitive facilities (CIME, Philippe Coste, …)

-• -7.5% of energy consumption compared to 2019
+• - 12% of energy consumption compared to 2019

-Our 2025 targets
+Our 2030 targets

 Yellow Cake Ore samples: Uranium tetrafluoride (UF4), Yellow cake (calcined and natural) © Eric Larrayadieu / Orano